MrR0807/Notes/understanding-parquet-file.md

 * Space - encoding data can save space (both sending less data via network and storing in storage) as we saw with JSON vs Avro;
 * Speed - using bloated encoding leads to slower encoding/decoding processes which puts more pressure on CPU;
 * Schema evolution - some encoding types allow for fluent schema evolution.

+For small messages Binary Thrift is actually bigger than JSON!
+However, if I would have picked a larger JSON model, Thrift would have eventually won on size.
+However, the Compact protocol

 ## Conclusion